Will & Andrea

 Dezi, our second and self-proclaimed middle child, graduated CFHS in 2011, took off on a Grand Adventure and came back with Jake Lorenzen (who gives the quietest, mildest zingers known to mankind) and an engagement ring.
 She creates beautiful art with all kinds of paints and mediums, photography, and flowers, but her most beautiful creations thus far are Jack and Alice, our first two grandbabies.

 Zayne graduated CFHS in 2014 and served our country for four years in the Air Force repairing and maintaining F-16s and C137s.
 He had all kinds of honors and promotions that he gets embarrassed about when I brag, so I will refrain.
-He married Katie, the sweetest daughter-in-law we've ever had, in May 2021 and currently works building large trucks.
-I'm hoping that his gear-head brain will be stimulated enough at work that he will curb his habit of hauling automotive "projects" onto our property.
-Hope springs eternal, or so I've heard.
+He married Katie, the sweetest daughter-in-law we've ever had, in May 2021 and is currently in Colorado working on getting a commercial pilot's license.

 That's pretty much us!
-Will geeks out about Nosework and training and will talk to you about it until your ears bleed.
+Will geeks out about Nosework and training and competitive bbq and will talk to you about it until your ears bleed.
 I love to read and write and will talk books with anyone who escapes from Will with their hearing intact.